toolsascode/bfm/ffm/README.md

 ### Development

+Start the development server with hot-reload (HMR):

 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:4040`

+**Hot Module Replacement (HMR)** is enabled by default.
+Changes to React components, CSS files, and TypeScript files will automatically reload in the browser without losing application state.

 ### Building for Production